Harvey Weinstein’s Wife Georgina Chapman Leans On Weiner Ex Huma Abedin

 Page Six reports today that Chapman reached out to Abedin, the wife of convicted sex offender Anthony Weiner, whom she is in the process of divorcing, citing a “well-placed source.”

-The British model and actress Cara Delevingne is the latest celebrity to come forward with allegations of Weinstein’s attempted sexual coercion, joining a roll call of female Hollywood stars including Angelina Jolie and Gwyneth Paltrow.
+The British model and actress Cara Delevingne is the latest celebrity to come forward with allegations of Weinstein’s attempted sexual coercion, joining a roll call of female Hollywood stars, including Angelina Jolie and Gwyneth Paltrow.

-Page Six reports that Chapman and Abedin got to know each other because of Weinstein’s numerous fundraising events for Hillary Clinton, who has now vowed to return the cash.
+Page Six reports that Chapman and Abedin got to know each other because of Weinstein’s numerous fundraising events for Hillary Clinton, who has now vowed to donate the money to charity.

 Abedin was Clinton’s top aide.